cynthiabaseman/cynthiabaseman.github.io/publications.md

 &nbsp;&nbsp;&nbsp; **Baseman, C. M.**, et al. (2025).
 Poker with Play Money: Exploring The Perceived Humanness of AI Virtual Patients for Psychotherapist Training Role-Play.
 In Proceedings of the ACM on Human-Computer Interaction. <a href= "https://dl.acm.org/doi/10.1145/3757450">https://dl.acm.org/doi/10.1145/3757450</a>

-&nbsp;&nbsp;&nbsp; Xu, K., **Baseman, C.**, et al. (2025).
+&nbsp;&nbsp;&nbsp; Xu, K., **Baseman, C. M.**, et al. (2025).
 Understanding Informal Caregivers’ Sense-Making on Conflicts and Life-Changing Events through Online Health Communities.
 In Proceedings of the ACM on Human-Computer Interaction. <a href= "https://dl.acm.org/doi/10.1145/3757519">https://dl.acm.org/doi/10.1145/3757519</a>

 &nbsp;&nbsp;&nbsp; Swinger, N., **Baseman, C. M.**, et al. (2025).
 There’s No “I” in TEAMMAIT: Impacts of Domain and Expertise on Trust in AI Teammates for Mental Health Work.
 In Proceedings of the ACM on Human-Computer Interaction. <a href= "https://doi.org/10.1145/3710917">https://doi.org/10.1145/3710917</a>